 A hacking smoker's cough can be temporarily relieved with a mix of two tablespoons honey, two tablespoons lemon juice, 2 tablespoons cider vinegar, and 2 tablespoons of water.
 Take a teaspoon of mixture as needed.

-Dry hard coughs benefit from inhaling steam infused with cypress, hyssop, eucalyptus, or chamomile essential oil.
-Mix essential oils or herbs in a bowl, pour on hot water, lean over bowl, and make a tent with a towel.
+Dry hard coughs benefit from inhaling steam infused with cypress, hyssop, eucalyptus essential oil , or chamomile essential oil.
+Mix essential oils or the fresh herbs in a bowl, pour on hot water, lean over bowl, and make a tent with a towel.
+You can also use a few drops of essential oil in a hot bath.

 Sometimes a gargle or throat spray can help.
 Echinacea, yellowroot, or any of the herbs listed above can be made into tea, cooled, and used as a gargle or spray.
 Mix in a few drops of tea tree essential oil for added strength.